Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 Or if you've had a lot of practice with rolling your own and it's literally easier than learning a library.

-If you have to customize an existing library, or build your own for the team, that's what we're here for today :)
+If you have to customize an existing library, or build your own for the team, that's what we're here for today :smiley:

 <!--- end-lecture -->